 Greetings from the Children’s education leaders Erin, Christine,and Heather!
-We want to tell you about all the changes and amazing things are happening in our children’s and youth formation classes.
+We want to tell you about all the amazing things happening in our children’s and youth formation classes.

 Grades Pre-K to 3 continue to use the Godly Play curriculum, which has been a consistent presence in our children’s education program for many years.
 Erin currently teaches the younger children (pre-k to K) and Heather teaches the older children (with the help of our wonderful Doorkeepers).
 We are grateful to Jose Borras who is a trained storyteller and helps as well!
 Each class follows a pattern that might seem familiar to those who are in church on Sundays: Lesson/Story, Work Time, and Feast.
 Our lessons teach children biblical stories and liturgy using both words and materials.
 The program allows children to build a language around Christian spirituality and gives them the freedom to contemplate the stories in their own way.
 We are currently discussing the lessons we will teach in the coming years in hopes of sharing with the children the full range of biblical teachings.
 It’s a wonderful experience for us to watch the children grow in their spirituality and their relationships with each other.
 And we love to hear stories about how Godly Play shows up in children’s lives during the week.
 Heather’s children had a conversation the other day that is a perfect example of this: